maycon-queiroz/ignite-challenge-swagger/readme.md

 ```
 ### 📌 Should be able to get user profile by ID

-For this test, the `execute` method of ShowUserProfileUseCase file must recieve the user `id`, call the repository's method wich search an user by `id` and return the user found.
+For this test, the `execute` method of ShowUserProfileUseCase file must receive the user `id`, call the repository's method wich search an user by `id` and return the user found.

 ### 📌 Should not be able to show profile of a non existing user